Georgi Asparuhov: International career

 Asparuhov made his debut for the Bulgarian national team in a friendly match against Austria at Praterstadion in Vienna on 6 May 1962 and was named in the 22-man Bulgarian squad for the 1962 FIFA World Cup.
 He made his World Cup debut in the second group game against Hungary at Estadio Braden Copper Co. in Rancagua on 3 June 1962.

 Asparuhov scored his first goals for Bulgaria on 7 November 1962, scoring twice in a 3–1 home victory over Portugal in a 1964 European Nations' Cup qualifying match.
 Then he top scored for Bulgaria in their 1966 World Cup qualifying campaign with five goals.
 During the World Cup he scored Bulgaria's only goal in a 1–3 loss against Hungary at Old Trafford in Manchester.

+Asparuhov was part of Bulgaria's squad at the 1970 World Cup.
+He played in 3 matches, however he did not score a goal.
+According to his wife, Velichka Markova, he was injured and wasn't even supposed to be in Mexico.
+The Party and State leadership insisted that Asparuhov had to be part of the team as a morale booster for his teammates and promised that he would not take part in the matches – a promise they did not keep.

 Death

-Asparuhov died in a car crash in 1971 with teammate Nikola Kotkov.
+Asparuhov died in a car crash in 1971 along with teammate Nikola Kotkov.
 Over 550,000 people gathered at his funeral in Sofia.

+Legacy

 The stadium of Levski Sofia is named Georgi Asparuhov Stadium in honour of the famous striker.

+A street in the "Hristo Smirnenski" District in Sofia is also named after Georgi Asparuhov – Gundi.

+In 1999, Georgi Asparuhov was posthumously named the Best Bulgarian Footballer of the 20th Century.

+On 21 May 2014, by decree of Rosen Plevneliev, President of Bulgaria, Georgi Asparuhov was posthumously awarded the Order of Stara Planina, first degree, for his exceptional merits in the field of sports.

+On 1 October 2023, a full-length monument of Asparuhov was unveiled in the Sofia's Geo Milev Park.

+On 9 October 2024, the biographical drama "Gundi: Legend of Love" premiered, telling the story of the late Georgi Asparuhov.